Fife/Fife/README.md

 Before starting my journey as a Computer Engineering student I was an Audio Engineer, Stage Technician and Musician.

-A curiosity about what made my audio gear work is what brought me to Computer Engineering, so this github serves as a bit of a playground.
+A curiosity for what made my audio gear work is what brought me to Computer Engineering, so this github serves as a bit of a playground.
 To that end, I am currently working on building a DSP engine meant for embedded systems, which you can find [here](https://github.com/Fife/Fife-DSP).

 I also enjoy dabbling in some competative programming, my most recent submission was a Machine Learning submission to the [Synmax Twitter Contest](https://synmax.com/home/synmax-twitter-contest/) of which I placed in the top 10.
 My submission can be found [here](https://github.com/Fife/Proteus-ShipTracker).